Jerome: Reception by later Christianity

 Jerome is the second-most voluminous writer – after Augustine of Hippo (354–430) – in ancient Latin Christianity.
 The Catholic Church recognizes him as the patron saint of translators, librarians, and encyclopedists.

 Jerome translated many biblical texts into Latin from Hebrew, Aramaic, and Greek.
 His translations formed part of the Vulgate; the Vulgate eventually superseded the preceding Latin translations of the Bible (the Vetus Latina).
 The Council of Trent in 1546 declared the Vulgate authoritative "in public lectures, disputations, sermons, and expositions".
+In the view of Edward Power, his writings show outstanding scholarship and Andrew Louth states that his correspondence has great historical importance.

 Jerome showed more zeal and interest in the ascetic ideal than in abstract speculation.
 He lived as an ascetic for 4~5 years in the Syrian desert, and later near Bethlehem for 34 years.
-Nevertheless, his writings show outstanding scholarship and his correspondence has great historical importance.
+The historian Peter Heather describes him as an "appalling self-publicist" who "jumped on the ascetic bandwagon".

 The Church of England honours Jerome with a commemoration on 30 September.

 In art

 Jerome is also often depicted with a lion, in reference to the popular hagiographical belief that Jerome once tamed a lion in the wilderness by healing its paw.
 The source for the story may actually have been the second century Roman tale of Androcles, or confusion with the exploits of Gerasimus (Jerome in later Latin is "Geronimus"); it is "a figment" found in the thirteenth-century Golden Legend by Jacobus de Voragine.
 Hagiographies of Jerome talk of his having spent many years in the Syrian desert, and artists often depict him in a "wilderness", which for West European painters can take the form of a wood.

 From the late Middle Ages, depictions of Jerome in a wider setting became popular.
-He is either shown in his study, surrounded by books and the equipment of a scholar, or in a rocky desert, or in a setting that combines both aspects, with him studying a book under the shelter of a rock-face or cave mouth.
-His study is often shown as large and well-provided for, he is often clean-shaven and well-dressed, and a cardinal's hat may appear.
+He is either shown in his study, surrounded by books and the equipment of a scholar, or in a rocky desert, or in a setting that combines both aspects, with him studying a book under the shelter of a rock-face or cave mouth, where he may be raggedly-dressed and has a long white beard.
+In depictions of him in a scholar's study, by contrast, the study is often shown as large and well-provided for, the saint clean-shaven and well-dressed, and a cardinal's hat may appear.
 These images derive from the tradition of the evangelist portrait, though Jerome is often given the library and desk of a serious scholar.
 His attribute of the lion, often shown at a smaller scale, may be beside him in either setting.
 The subject of "Jerome Penitent" first appears in the later 15th century in Italy; he is usually in the desert, wearing ragged clothes, and often naked above the waist.
 His gaze is usually fixed on a crucifix and he may beat himself with his fist or a rock.
 In one of Georges de La Tour's 17th century French versions of St. Jerome his penitence is depicted alongside his red cardinal hat.